 Foraging and Making Hickory Syrup

-While most people think of maple trees for syrup-making, shagbark hickory offers a delicious and unexpected alternative.
-Instead of tapping for sap, I gather the tree’s naturally shedding bark, rinse it thoroughly and gently toast it to enhance its deep, smoky aroma.
-Next, I simmer the toasted bark in water to create a fragrant tea, strain out the solids and combine the liquid with an equal amount of sugar.
+While most people think of maple trees for syrup-making, shagbark hickory offers a delicious and unexpected syrup alternative: Shagbark Hickory Syrup!
+Instead of tapping for sap, I gather the tree’s naturally shedding bark, rinse it thoroughly and gently toast it to enhance its smoky aroma.
+Next, I simmer the toasted bark in water to create a fragrant tea, strain out the bark and combine the tea with an equal amount of sugar.
 Simmering the mixture until it reduces by half transforms it into a rich, nutty and slightly caramel-like syrup – perfect for pancakes or drizzling over roasted squash.
+(I really like to use it as a sweetener in my morning coffee!)

 Foraging for shagbark hickory bark is both sustainable and rewarding – you get to transform nature’s natural shedding process into a rich, flavorful syrup.
 Since the tree naturally sheds its bark without harm, harvesting is as simple as collecting loose, outer-layer pieces that separate easily.
 The shaggier and more detached the bark, the better it is for harvesting.